 Learn more here: How to make connections in the music industry

-You can have 10 million views on YouTube, 5 million Soundcloud plays, and a combined 2 million followers on Twitter and Instagram – but if you can’t sell out a live show or move your merchandise – you’re not a successful artist – regardless of what your stats say.
+You can have 10+ million views on YouTube, 5+ million Soundcloud plays, and a combined 2+ million followers on Twitter and Instagram – but if you can’t sell tickets to a live show or move your merchandise, you’re not a successful artist – regardless of what your stats say.

 Like I said in the beginning of this article, one of the biggest problems that upcoming music artist have is that they lack knowledge and education on how to become a successful rapper, singer, or music artist, in general.